 Skip to main content

 As you know, we love all things fried chicken.
 It’s the ultimate comfort food no matter the day of the week, no matter the weather.
 We just can’t get enough of that golden brown and delicious chicken.
+Keep reading, and you’ll find the best fried chicken recipe … hands down.

 Hong Feng / Unsplash

 Europeans were the first to fry up chicken during the Middle Ages.
 Fried chicken was considered an expensive delicacy until after World War II and was only served for special occasions.
-Scottish immigrants were the ones who introduced fried chicken to the U.S. but they didn’t use any seasonings until West Africans added spice blends into the recipe.
+Scottish immigrants were the ones who introduced fried chicken to the U.S., but they didn’t use any seasonings until West Africans added spice blends into the recipe.
 Since then, it has been a staple in Southern cooking.

 Some of the first documented recipes of fried chicken were in the mid-1700s and the first printed recipe was documented in 1825.
 Fried chicken was offered in restaurants but it wasn’t until 1964 that it because a national craze.
-Since then, fast food restaurants have been vying for the best fried chicken and have even had some “fried chicken wars.”
+Since then, fast-food restaurants have been vying for the best fried chicken and have even had some “fried chicken wars.”

 American fried chicken is the most popular fried chicken and in Japan, it is traditional for a family to order American-style fried chicken for their Christmas celebration.

-The three primary methods of frying chicken are deep fried, oven-fried, and pan-fried.
+The three primary methods of frying chicken are deep-fried, oven-fried, and pan-fried.
 Most households don’t have a deep fryer and oven-fried chicken takes a long time to cook.
 So the most effective method is pan-frying.
 The cast-iron skillet is the best for frying chicken because it distributes heat evenly and when a cast-iron skillet gets hot, it stays hot.

 Shortening is the preferred oil over any vegetable or canola oil because it has a high melting point and is more stable than frying oil.
-While shortening has eliminated trans fats, it is still a highly processed product so you should use it sparingly.
+While shortening has eliminated trans fats, it is still a highly processed product, so you should use it sparingly.

-fried chicken
+Fried chicken

-Photo by Ke Vin on Unsplash
+Ke Vin / Unsplash

 In Gainesville, Georgia, it is (actually) illegal to eat fried chicken with any sort of utensil.
 Fried chicken was designed to be finger food.
 You just pick it up and eat it, or you pull it apart and eat it bit by bit.

 You can enjoy fried chicken freshly fried, you can eat it cold, or you can reheat your fried chicken.
 Either way, it’s an enjoyable dish that you just can’t get enough of.
+Just make sure you have a napkin or two handy.

 Ingredients